SonarSource/sonar-php/doc/CFG.md

 ##### Branching block

 `if`, `while`, `for`,  `foreach`  and `do-while` statements generate a special type of the block called Branching Block.
-It has all the attributes of a normal block, however it has exactly two successors representing *true* and *false* branch of execution and it has additional attribute *branching tree* which contains the statement causing the branching (e.g. AST node of `if` condition).
+It has all the attributes of a normal block, however it has exactly two successors representing *true* and *false* branch of execution and it has an additional attribute *branching tree* which contains the statement causing the branching (e.g. AST node of `if` condition).

 ### Statements